dbu9/sciencechronicle.org/content/en/news/researchers-identify-mechanisms-of-dna-repair-in-heat-resistance-bacillus-spores/index.md

 As research in this area continues to expand, scientists are hopeful that the insights gained from extremophiles could inspire innovative solutions to some of the most pressing challenges in diverse fields of science and technology.

-For more information on Bacillus species and DNA repair mechanisms, refer to the following Wikipedia links: https://en.wikipedia.org/wiki/Bacillus and https://en.wikipedia.org/wiki/DNA_repair.